 2. Baby bed

 If you’re planning to co-sleep then you might not need this.
-I know I am a heavy sleeper though and wanted to have a safe, separate sleep space for our baby.
-Many hotels and some Airbnbs have cribs or pack-n-plays available but we wanted to have something on hand as well.
+I wanted to have a safe, separate sleep space for our baby nomad.
+Many hotels and some Airbnbs have cribs or pack-n-plays available but we wanted to have something on hand as well just in case they didn’t have anything.
 It was difficult to find something that wasn’t too bulky or heavy as every pound (or kg) counts when you’re traveling!
 We thought about getting something like the Guava Lotus Travel Crib as it folds up into a backpack type carrying case, but chose the KidCo PeaPod Plus instead.
 It fits in a suitcase and can be used easily indoors or outdoors.
 Plus, it protects against mosquitoes - something co-sleeping and cribs likely don’t do as well (especially in places like SE Asia, India, and Africa).
+However, the reality is that in the first few months of having a baby, they like to be held so much that we have only used ours once so far.
+We imagine that it will come in really handy as our son starts to get bigger, but for now we have ended up just co-sleeping to make life easier.
+Letting him scream in another room just doesn’t work when you are staying at Airbnb’s!

-Usually we carry day bags when we go out, so we’re just going to use them to carry baby essentials too.
-We did get a portable changing pad clutch that also holds wipes and a couple of diapers.
-We’re also going to carry ziplock bags with a change of clothes for the baby and us.
-(Side note: We’ve recently read about EC – “Elimination Communication” – and are hoping it will work with our baby as it will cut down on the number of diapers we’ll need to purchase over the years)
+Usually we carry day bags when we go out, so we have just been using them to carry baby essentials too.
+A large diaper bag wasn’t necessary since I was planning to breastfeed and wouldn’t be carrying around formula and bottles.
+However, we did get a portable changing pad clutch that also holds wipes, 4 diapers, and some bum cream.
+We also carry a large ziplock bag with a change of clothes for the baby and us.
+(Side note: We’ve recently read about EC – “Elimination Communication” – and are hoping it will work with our baby as it will cut down on the number of diapers we’ll need to purchase over the years.)

 5. Car Seat Insert

-We’re planning to rent car seats either from the car rental company, or a baby supply company if traveling by car.
-We’re not sure how fussy our baby will be since every child is different, but we may get a car seat insert that can be used in any of the rentals so that the smell of the seat will at least be the same to our Baby Nomad wherever we may be.
+We have just been renting car seats from the car rental companies, if we decide to travel by car.
+Our nomad baby hasn’t been very fussy when it comes to car seats, but every child is different.
+We have still considered getting a car seat insert that can be used in any of the rentals so that the smell of the seat will at least be the same to our Baby Nomad wherever we may be.
+However, we haven’t needed one so far.

 We chose a thermometer that can be used a couple different ways (soft touch and ear).
 These methods we believe will be easier for our baby.
 We also purchased a few temperature strips that don’t require any batteries, because they don’t take up much space and can easily be used in emergency situations if the other one stops working.